DrWig/JSAmbisonics/README.md

 * **sceneMirror**: mirrors the sound scene of an ambisonic stream with respect to (front-back), (left-right), or (up-down) axes.
 * **virtualMic**: applies FOA and HOA virtual microphones to an ambionic stream, with real-time control of their orientation and pattern.
 * **binDecoder**: implements an ambisonic to binaural decoding, using user-defined HRTF-based filters.
 If these are not provided, two plain opposing cardioids are used instead.
+* **binDecoderAsym2D**: implements 2D decoder for up to 15th order.
+The symmetrical assumption is discarded so asymetric Binaural Room Impulse Responses can be used, useful for auralisation of spaces to a very high order after binaural room scanning
 * **orderLimiter**: takes a HOA stream of order N, and outputs the channel-limited HOA stream of order N'<=N
 * **orderWeight**: applies user-specified gains to the channels of the same order, for directional smoothing or psychoacoustic (max energy-vector) decoding
 * **converters.wxyz2acn**: converts a traditional FOA stream to FOA ACN/N3D stream